dragon01134/scripts/README.md

 # Scripts
-This repository contains all scripts for faster process by me.
+This repository contains all scripts to make work easier.